-Other papers that investigate causes and determinants of informality include Loayza [13] and Friedman et al. [9] which provide evidence of an association between the size of the underground economy and higher taxes, more labor market restrictions, and poorer institutions (bureaucracy, corruption and legal environment).
-Junqueira and Monteiro [11] and Fajnzylber et al. [7] are recent papers that use an earlier (1997) wave of the the survey we employ in this paper.
-They both explore the institution of the federal SIMPLES, which simplified and reduced rates for tax compliance for small firms in Brazil, to make inferences on the relation of taxes and informality.
-Although our empirical results speak to a somewhat different set of questions (for instance, the multi-stage transmission of informality captured by our second model), use data from a different year (2003 versus 1997) and refer to a different definition for formalization,7 their empirical results are broadly in line with the implications of our models.
+Other papers that investigate causes and determinants of informality include Loayza [13].
+Johnson et al. [11] and Friedman et al. [9] which provide evidence of an association between the size of the underground economy and higher taxes, more labor market restrictions, and poorer institutions (bureaucracy, corruption and legal environment).
+Junqueira and Monteiro [12] and Fajnzylber et al. [7] are recent papers that use an earlier (1997) wave of the the survey we employ in this paper.
+They both explore the institution of the federal SIM-PLES, which simplified and reduced rates for tax compliance for small firms in Brazil, to make inferences on the relation of taxes and informality.
+Although our empirical results speak to a somewhat different set of questions (for instance, the multi-stage transmission of informality captured by our second model), use data from a different year (2003 versus 1997) and refer to a different definition for formalization, their empirical results are broadly in

+&lt;sup>7Junqueira and Monteiro [12] and Fajnzylber et al. [7] use municipal licensing as proxy for formalization instead tax registration, the measure we use.
+Junqueira and Monteiro recognize that tax registration would be a more appropriate indication of formalization, but opt for licensing because the question on tax registration was only asked for those who indicated that their firm had been "legally constituted" - that is, a contract had been registered with the proper authorities.
+We do not view this as a problem, since according to line with the implications of our models.
 Both papers find that the enactment of SIMPLES has increased formality through a smaller tax burden and cheaper formalization costs.
 In particular, Fajnzylber and co-authors find that the formalization is associated with more labor and capital stocks as well as higher productivity, which agrees with the predictions of our models.
-They fail to obtain significant effects on formalization of participation in government assisted programmes (about which our models are silent) and access to formal credit markets.8 In sum, the combination of the models we develop and the Brazilian microdata allows us to add novel insights to this literature.
+They fail to obtain significant effects on formalization of participation in government assisted programmes (about which our models are silent) and access to formal credit markets.